taosdata/TDengine/documentation20/en/05.insert/docs.md

 ## <a class="anchor" id="emq"></a> Data Writing via EMQ Broker

 [EMQ](https://github.com/emqx/emqx) is an open source MQTT Broker software, with no need of coding, only to use "rules" in EMQ Dashboard for simple configuration, and MQTT data can be directly written into TDengine.
-EMQ X supports storing data to the TDengine by sending it to a Web service, and also provides a native TDengine driver on Enterprise Edition for direct data store.
+EMQX supports storing data to the TDengine by sending it to a Web service, and also provides a native TDengine driver on Enterprise Edition for direct data store.
 Please refer to [EMQ official documents](https://docs.emqx.io/broker/latest/cn/rule/rule-example.html#%E4%BF%9D%E5%AD%98%E6%95%B0%E6%8D%AE%E5%88%B0-tdengine) for more details.

 ## <a class="anchor" id="hivemq"></a> Data Writing via HiveMQ Broker